Blog · Review Essay · Last reviewed June 25, 2026

 The Virtual Community and the Social Reality of the Network

 Howard Rheingold's The Virtual Community is one of the founding public accounts of online social life.
-Its subject is not just early internet culture.
-It is the moment when words on screens began acting like places, friendships, reputations, publics, support systems, political tools, and identity laboratories.
+Beneath the early internet culture it documents lies its real subject: the moment when words on screens began acting like places, friendships, reputations, publics, support systems, political tools, and identity laboratories.
 Read now, it is less a quaint cyberculture artifact than a first draft of the social problem that AI companions, agents, feeds, forums, and synthetic publics have made unavoidable.

 The Book